 ISPS stands for International Ship and Port Facility Security.
 This code describes the minimum safety requirements related to the security of ships, port facilities and government agencies in order to prevent intentional unlawful acts.
-This article explains in a nutshell where the ISPS-code comes from, what the key elements are, how certification works and how a proper Identity & Access Management (IAM) is a key security element/
+This article explains in a nutshell where the ISPS-code comes from, what the key elements are, how certification works and how a proper Identity & Access Management (IAM) is a key security element.
+If you prefer video, please watch our corresponding webinar on easy ISPS compliance through digitisation.

 The ISPS-code is created by the International Maritime Organisation (IMO).
 This organisation, established in the 1948 Geneva convention, is a medium to ensure cooperation betweenGovernments for different matters about maritime operations; ranging from regulation & practices on technical matters to navigation efficiency and pollution control.
 The organisation is also empowered to deal with administrative & legal matters related to these purposes.